 However, despite the movement away from U.S. influence in the region, there is surprising openness and acceptance from an unexpected place: Uruguay.
 Uruguayan President Jose Mujica will be accepting U.S. detainees from Guantanamo.
 The detainees were arrested for alleged links to insurgent groups, although they were never charged.
 The detainees that are to be sent to Uruguay are four Syrians, one Tunisian and one Palestinian, according to El Comercio.

-With Uruguay being the first nation to legalize the trade and selling of marijuana, is something clouding Mujica’s judgement?
+With Uruguay being the first nation to legalize the trade and selling of marijuana, is something clouding Mujica’s judgment?
 What irked him to make such an offer?

 In a radio broadcast last March, Mujica stated that the U.S. government reached out to the nation of Uruguay and asked if they would be willing to take in some of the refugees.
 Negotiations with the United States over the issue are “far from being closed,” Mujica commented.